Updated 10 April 2025

 Pet behavior

-Find out if there is anything to be cautious about, and any tips on avoiding unwanted behavior.
-Find out if the pets are extra sensitive around other people or animals in public, what their triggers are and how to handle them.
+Find out if there is anything to be cautious about (such as separation anxiety or fear of storms), and any tips on avoiding unwanted behavior.
+Find out if the pets are extra sensitive around other people or animals in public, what their triggers are, how to handle them and how long they can be left alone for.

 Reimbursements